Sheep 101 logo

 Coccidiostats

-A coccidiostat is a compound added to animal feed to partially inhibit or delay the development of coccidia, a protozoan parasite that causes scouring and damage to the lining of the small intestines.
 In the U.S., Bovatec® (lasalocid) is approved as a coccidiostat for sheep maintained in confinement.
-20 to 30 grams of Bovatec® may be mixed in a ton of sheep feed.
-Ionophores are permitted under USDA natural standards, but not under USDA organic standards.
-There is no slaughter withdrawal.
+Twenty to 30 grams of Bovatec® may be mixed in a ton of sheep feed.
+Ionophores are not permitted under USDA organic standards, even though there is no slaughter withdrawal and ionophores are not used in people.

-Coccidiostats FDA-approved for young sheep (source: Animal Drugs @ FDA)
+Coccidiostats FDA-approved for sheep

 Trade name